Alexanderschanze: Fortress

 According to Stälin, the Bishop of Strasbourg, John of Dirpheim (bishop from 1306 to 1328) had fortifications built in the Kniebis.
 In 1655 there were already military redoubts at that location.
-The location of this fortification is documented for the first time on an 1674 map by Georg Ludwig Stäbenhaber.
+The location of this fortification is documented for the first time on a 1674 map by Georg Ludwig Stäbenhaber.

 The comment on the map, "2nd Redoubt repaired on 9 November 1674", also proves that older facilities must have been present.
 The construction measures carried out in 1674 and 1675 were directed by Stäbenhaber himself.
 According to Stäbenhaber, the "2nd Redoubt" consisted of two simple rectangular redoubts.
 These could be used to close the road from Oppenau through the raised bog to a refuge location.

 From 1710 to 1712 the fortification was rebuilt under the direction of Lieutenant Reichmann.
 He completely redesigned the complex: two redoubts, an abatis to the left and right, the road, which was additionally guarded by a gate, leading through the works between the two redoubts.

 It was given the name Alexanderschanze in 1734, when Duke Charles Alexander of Württemberg had the existing schanze modernized for the military security of the strategically important crossing on the Württemberg border.
 The work was led by the engineer, von Herbort.

 In 1796, additional extensions were made by French troops.
 During the War of the Second Coalition (1799–1801) the front between Austrian and French troops ran through here at times.

-On a 19th century land map the two schanzen are drawn in detail, including the trenches that extend far to the north-west and with trenches between the two schanzen in the shape of another similar schanze.
+On a 19th-century land map the two schanzen are drawn in detail, including the trenches that extend far to the north-west and with trenches between the two schanzen in the shape of another similar schanze.